crablab/dissertation/reports/clicker_report/report.md

 | MISO | 7       | D12     |
 | SCK  | 5       | D13     |

+Table: The chosen pinout. {#tbl:table1}

 With the addition of a mini USB cable to connect the Arduino to your computer, the hardware setup is complete.
 It is important to note that the hardware required for the base station emulator is identical to that required for the clicker emulator.

 ## Installation

 The setup of the software environment on the computer is relatively simple and is based around the Arduino IDE which is available from: https://www.arduino.cc/en/main/software.
 It appears there is now an online version, but this has not been tested with this project.

-Once the Arduino IDE is installed you should try flashing the Arduino with the example "blink" code, available from File \rightarrow Examples \rightarrow Basic.
+Once the Arduino IDE is installed you should try flashing the Arduino with the example "blink" code, available from File $\rightarrow$ Examples $\rightarrow$ Basic.

 Assuming you have installed the IDE correctly and have specified the serial port and Arduino type, you should be rewarded with a blinking status LED.